Dover Kent, UK Travel Guide

 Regional culinary festivals throughout Kent (especially spring and autumn) offer opportunities to sample regional specialties.

 Fine culinary selections stay confined in Dover itself.
-Some hotel restaurants may offer a more upscale experience.
+Some restaurants in hotels may offer a more upscale experience.
 Wallett's Court Country House Hotel, near St Margaret'the Cove of, hosts a highly-regarded restaurant.

 Dover offers diverse mid-range dining.
 The Dover Patrol (JD Wetherspoon) offers affordable fare.
 Dionysus Greek Restaurant provides Mediterranean cuisine.
 The Allotment emphasizes fresh, local ingredients with modern British dishes.

-Dover features dining establishments with Indian, Chinese, Italian, and Greek cuisine, catering for a range of tastes.
+Dover features dining establishments with Indian, Chinese, Italian, and Greek cuisine, catering to various tastes.

 Explore different culinary traditions right in Dover.